pawel-jasnowski/Coffee_Quality/README.md

 In the future, the project can be improved by:
 - adding more 'quality coffee' data from more other sources
 - adding more analyses
-- extending the dataset to coffee consumption / import / export etc.
+- extending the dataset to coffee consumption / import / export etc. (next project ahead)

 ## Contact